• Skip to primary navigation

 Instructions

 • Combine milk, eggs, butter, and creamed corn in a large bowl.
-Add dry ingredients (cornmeal through pepper) and mix untill blended.
+Add dry ingredients - cornmeal, flour, sugar, baking powder, salt and pepper to wet mixture.
+Mix until blended.

 • Fold in chopped poblano peppers, corn, and cheese.
 Spread the batter into the prepared pan.